What transitions are there in virtual reality?

-Fly-through transitions (watching the environment move around you) amazes some users but causes motion sickness for others.
-Requires CustomVR (manual conversion by a 3D artist)
+- Fly-through transitions (watching the environment move around you) amazes some users but causes motion sickness for others.

-Matterport uses two methods to portray depth in virtual reality.
+Similarly, there are two main ways to portray depth in virtual reality:

 - Gaze cursor — A grey circle in the middle of the screen that grows when looking at nearby objects and shrinks when looking at distant objects.

 - Stereoscopic mode — Two slightly different images for each eye.
-Different than monoscopic, which the same image for both eyes.
+This is different from monoscopic (the same image for both eyes).